sezan92/sezan92.github.io/_posts/2024-08-09-RL-course-2-w2-blog.md

 ### What is off-policy learning?

-Till now, we were assuming that the agent which will interact with the environment is the same agent we will train everytime it interacts (also known as episode).
+Till now, we were assuming that the agent that will interact with the environment is the same agent we will train every time it interacts (also known as an episode).
 This is known as `on-policy` learning.
 What if we have two agents?
 One for learning and one for explore - exploit?
-It is playing an online First person shooter game in a team.
-You explore some places and let others know your observation.
+It is playing an online First-person shooter game in a team.
+You explore some places and let others know about your observations.
 They will use this knowledge (or dare I say training) in the other periods (or episodes) of the game!

 ### Why is it important?

-The problem of exploration exploitation dilemma stems from the fact that the same agent has to explore sometimes and it has to exploit sometimes.
-Using two policies, one which only explore (let's call it behaviour policy $b(a|s)$) and the other policy is the policy which will only be used to exploit (i.e. use the training from the exploration to get the best action; let's call it target policy $\pi(a|s)$).
-This way the agent can learn from the exploration and exploit the knowledge in the future episodes.
+The problem of the exploration-exploitation dilemma stems from the fact that the same agent has to explore sometimes and it has to exploit sometimes.
+Using two policies, one which only explores (let's call it behavior policy $b(a|s)$) and the other policy is the policy which will only be used to exploit (i.e. use the training from the exploration to get the best action; let's call it target policy $\pi(a|s)$).
+This way the agent can learn from the exploration and exploit the knowledge in future episodes.
 This way we can use the best of both worlds!
-The behaviour policy will help our agent to learn all possible actions for every state (atleast most of the states!) and the target policy will help the agent to take the best action!
+The behavior policy will help our agent to learn all possible actions for every state (at least most of the states!) and the target policy will help the agent to take the best action!
 The below picture shows two types of policies.
-Can you guess which one is the behaviour policy and which one is the target policy?
+Can you guess which one is the behavior policy and which one is the target policy?
 ![off-policy](/images/RL_2_W2_blog/image_4_exploit_exploration.png)
 Source : [2]

 *Now here is an issue with off policy*
-See when we are exploring, we are doing using a policy named $\pi_b$ , the policy we want to evaluate and improve is $\pi_t$ .
-Recall the equation for the expected rewards for a policy?
+See when we are exploring, we are using a policy named $\pi_b$, the policy we want to evaluate and improve is $\pi_t$.
+Recall the equation for the expected rewards for a policy.

 $
 \begin{equation}